 5. Put the patient first.
 The NCLEX (including practice tests) will present you with a plethora of scenarios and have you choose the best course of action to take.
 Nine times out of ten, the correct answer is the one that is best for the patient and NOT easiest for the nurse.

-Safety Concerns – If the nurse is immediate danger due to a patient’s actions, it may be necessary for the nurse to call for assistance so that the patient can be restrained and/or medicated as needed.
-Restraining a patient should be a last resort and used only when necessary.
+Safety Concerns – If the nurse is in physical danger from a patient’s behaviors or actions, it is necessary for the nurse to call for assistance in de-escalating the situation before physical or chemical restraints become necessary.
+Remember, restraining a patient is the last resort in behavioral management and is used only when necessary in preventing harm.

 6. Start studying long before the day of your test.
 Like I mentioned at the beginning of this post, you can’t cram for the NCLEX with only days before you’re supposed to take it.
 By studying for this exam at least three months ahead of time, you’re able to work on subjects you struggled with during your nursing education, stay fresh with areas that you’re comfortable with, and get used to how the test is formatted.